 Sissy leans forward from the backseat.

-“Hi Charley!
+“Hi Charlie!
 This is my Mum, my Uncle Eddie, and my brother Steven.
-We got to go over to Calley’s and put away a couple of horses.”
+We got to go over to Callie’s and put away a couple of horses.”

 “Me too,” agrees Sissy, “Cryin’ Ryan looks like he’s the best in there tonight!
 First race.”